 Training is available in a variety of classroom and online formats.
 Visit the Esri Training and Education portal to learn more and enroll.

-Esri offers several types of instructor-led courses.
-Take classes at the Esri Redlands campus or courses designed for specific industry solutions or products taught by Esri Professional Services and offered at your site.
-Instruction-led online classroom courses are a new offering.
-Lectures and hands-on exercises are presented interactively over the Internet.
-The instructor is available via telephone and typed messages.
+- Esri offers instructor-led courses held at the Esri Redlands campus or through the online classroom.
+Courses designed for specific industry solutions or products taught by Esri Professional Services and offered at your site are also available.

-- The available Web-based offerings include more than 75 courses and seminars covering desktop, server, and mobile application topics.
+- More than 120 web courses covering desktop, server, and mobile application topics are available.
 These courses consist of lecture, hands on exercises, review, and examination sections.
 Many courses have free introductory modules that let you try before you buy.
-New courses are continually added.
-Training seminars are recorded lectures that demonstrate specific operations and illustrate concepts.

-- Read online help files and work the tutorials.
+- Read help files and work the tutorials.